bloc97/ConcurrentArduino/README.md

   ###### Periodicity Strictness is enabled by default on all tasks unless specified.

-** Note: Background Tasks**
+**Note: Background Tasks**

   By turning 5, 6 and 7 off, then setting the recurring interval to 0, you can create a 'background task'.
 This task will be ran as often as possible whenever the CPU is not used by higher priority tasks.
-It is advised to put background tasks at the lowest priority.
+It is recommended to put background tasks at the lowest priority.

 # Benchmarks